haroldmaclean/birthday-invitation/README.md

 - 🎊 Displays birthday invitation title, date, and location
 - 💬 Visitors can leave comments and well wishes
 - 📱 Fully responsive design for all devices
-- 🗃️ MongoDB-powered data storage
+- 🗃️ MongoDB Atlas-powered data storage
 - 🧩 Easy to deploy and customize

 ## 🛠 Tech Stack

 - **Next.js v15.2.4** – Modern React framework with SSR and static export support
-- **MongoDB** – NoSQL database for storing invitation and comments
+- **MongoDB Atlas** – Cloud-based NoSQL database for storing invitations and comments

 - **Mongoose** – ODM for managing MongoDB data in Node.js
 - **Tailwind CSS** – For fast, responsive component styling